akhodakivskiy/VimFx/documentation/options.md

-The marker (or marker<strong>s</strong> in the case where several links go to the same place and have gotten the same hint) with the best hint are highlighted with a different border.
+The marker (or marker<strong>s</strong> in the case where several links go to the same place and have gotten the same hint) with the best hint are highlighted with a different color.
 You may at any time press `<enter>` to activate those markers.

 One workflow is to type non-hint characters until the hint marker of the element